VSUrhuel/Mabolo-Dormitory-System/README.md

 ## Events Documentation
 ![Events Documentation](Resources/events_doc.png "Events Documentation")
 - This the first page of the events documentation embedded on this repository.
-To view the complete copy of the documentation, the PDF copy can be accessed in this directory: `Resources/Documentation-of-Events.pdf`.
+To view the complete copy of the documentation, the PDF copy can be accessed in this [link](Resources/Documentation-of-Events.pdf).

 ## Class Diagram
 ![Class Diagram](Resources/SystemDesign.png "Class Diagram")